 - Drain damage – this is caused by roots entering and blocking drains.

 - More general types of damage – branches can cause damage to roofs and guttering while expanding roots can have the power to lift paving, sheds and garages.

 Considering the implications of these damages, it would never hurt to enquire about the condition of the trees that are near to the home you wish to purchase.
 As well as this, before you cut a damaged tree down, it is always best to consult your decision with a professional.
 This is because cutting the tree down may cause the ground to crack and cause subsidence.

 And there you have it – our roundup of the top outdoor checks to perform before buying a house.
-The process of buying your first home can be stressful, but luckily you can get the best help from first time buyer solicitors.
-ET Law are a leading property solicitors based in Manchester and this firm has experienced specialists who can ensure a smooth transaction for you.
+The process of buying your first home can be stressful, but luckily you can get the best help from first-time buyer solicitors.
+ET Law is a leading property solicitor based in Manchester and this firm has experienced specialists who can ensure a smooth transaction for you.